Puppychan/WhatToEatToday/README.md

 <!-- TechStack -->
 ### :space_invader: Tech Stack
 -   The whole app is written by Swift language.
+-   SwiftUI is for the app's design

 <!-- Features -->
 ### :dart: Features